ronshnapp/MyPTV/Readme.md

 or
 	`pip install -r .\requirements.txt`

+3) Optionally, parts of the code can be tested using pytest:
+	`pytest ./tests/ -W ignore::RuntimeWarning`

+4) Once this is done we are ready to go!
+You can now import MyPTV in your python code as usual.
+For example:
+	`import myptv.imaging_mod`
+or
+   `from myptv import imaging_mod`

 ###### Using `conda`

 1) Install Anaconda or Miniconda and from the command shell inside the directory where the package is downloaded: